ndhoule/eslint-config/README.md

 An opinionated but flexible set of ESLint configurations.

+This configuration:

-These configurations are mostly composed out of other plugins' recommended configuration sets.
-It bundles various ESLint plugins, reducing the amount of dependencies you need to manage within your project; it also takes care of some boilerplate configuration, enables some less controversial rules that aren't enabled by default, and smoothes out common conflicts between plugin rules.
+- Is mostly composed out of other plugins' recommended configuration sets.
+It further enables some (hopefully uncontroversial) rules that catch common gotchas and improve consistency.
+- Aggressively enables rules that produce consistent style.
+It assumes you're using Prettier to style your code, and further enables rules that free developers up from style (sorting import declarations and members, etc.).
+- Centralizes installation and maintenance of ESLint plugins as much as possible.
+Rather than installing, configuring, and maintaining a ton of ESLint plugins, install one package.
+- Reduces boilerplate by smoothing out common conflicts between plugins.

 ## Installation